sunsin-shop/sunsin-shop.github.io/src/index.md

 heroImage: /images/hero.png
 heroImageDark: /images/heroD.png

-heroText: 'HEEJIN blog@sunsin.shop'
+heroText: 'HEEJIN@journeyjean.shop'
-title: team SUNSIN
+title: NIJIN

-tagline: SUNSIN team is the best data engineering team in Noryang
+tagline: Welcome to NIJIN's Blog!
+If you want to know more about me, Please click the buttons below.

 actions:
   - text: GITHUB